YacineMessaadi/raspboard/README.md

 # Raspboard
-A lightweight admin dashboard for the Raspberry Pi
+## A lightweight dashboard for the Raspberry Pi